Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 ## Abstract

 The public asset metadata is standardized so that all front-end applications know how to parse and show information about each asset.
 This will also be downloaded, processed, and displayed in Rawrshak-enabled games.

+Todo: The public metadata will now contain subcategory data that will be viewable by anyone.
+The reason in-game asset data should be public is because others won't be able to download and view the asset if it's only downloadable by the owner.
+I need to update this to include that data for each type and subtype of asset.

 ## Terminology